Fractal Price Hits $0.16 on Major Exchanges (FCL)

 Buying and Selling Fractal

-It is usually not possible to purchase alternative cryptocurrencies such as Fractal directly using US dollars.
-Investors seeking to acquire Fractal should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Fractal using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Fractal directly using US dollars.
+Investors seeking to acquire Fractal should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Fractal using one of the exchanges listed above.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “FCLUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );